hdzz/rpc/README.md

 Much of this project's development was inspired and guided by [`Hutton, Graham, & Meijer, Erik.
 (1996).
 Monadic Parser Combinators.`](http://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf).

-## Features

-- Error reporting format designed to be parsed easily and pretty printed if desired.

 ## Notes

 This project is still in development; there may be breaking changes made to core types for some time yet.